swissniggi/SnakeJS/README.md

 For additional fun, add up to four cpu-controlled snakes!!

-_(the original snake (build up from circles) is no longer compatible with the rest of the game.
+_(The original snake (build up from circles) is no longer compatible with the rest of the game.
 Therefore all relating code has been deleted)_